Victorian Surrogacy Regulations Update

 The Victorian Assisted Reproductive Treatment Regulations (2009) provided that surrogate’s prescribed expenses only included medical, travel and legal expenses.
 That meant that there was no provision for intended parents to cover the surrogate’s lost income, maternity clothing, allied health services or other costs.
 See what I mean?
 Ridiculous.

-The unintended consequences of these Regulations meant that women who might have considered becoming surrogates for Victorian intended parents were turned off by the risk they would be out of pocket.
+The unintended consequences of the Regulations meant that women who might have considered becoming surrogates for Victorian intended parents were turned off by the risk they would be out of pocket.
 And for those teams that did proceed, there were faced with one of two options – the surrogate and her partner would be out of pocket, or the intended parents would cover expenses such as lost income, at the risk that the surrogate would face prosecution for receiving such payments.
 You can imagine how difficult it is, as a lawyer and a surrogate, to have to advise parties about this restriction and the impact on their arrangement.

 So, with that in mind, it made me squeal a bit when I discovered that the Regulations were to due to be reviewed, and that the people charged with reviewing them were interested specifically in changing the Regulations with regard to surrogates’ expenses.

 Here’s the new Assisted Reproductive Regulations 2019, (live from 13 December 2019) which provides for a surrogate to be reimbursed for the following expenses:

 - medical costs for the birth mother or a child born as a result of a surrogacy arrangement where these are not payable by Medicare or private health insurance